Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssh_on_webhosting/guide.en-gb.md

 - **SSH server**: Enter the SSH server address retrieved in the [part 2](#sshlogin).
 Depending on which software you are using, the field may be labelled as "Server address" or "Host Name".
 - **Connection port**: Enter the SSH connection port retrieved in [part 2](#sshlogin).
 - **SSH login**: Enter the SSH user.
 Depending on the software application you use, this field may be labelled as "Login" or "Username".
 - **SSH user password**: Enter the password associated with the SSH login.
-Depending on which software you are using, the field should be labelled as "Password".

 ///